samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 	return todoItem, http.StatusOK, nil
 }
 ```

-As mentioned earler, all of our handler functions take in the parameter of a gin.Context pointer.
-This variable essentially contains the http.Request reader and our http.ResponseWriter writer (which are used as input parameters for http handlers in the standard library).
-It also contains a lot of metadata about these requests and helpful functions, making it easier for us to process the data, both incoming and outgoing.
+As mentioned earlier, all of your handler functions take a pointer to `gin.Context` as a parameter.
+This parameter essentially contains the `http.Request` reader and a `http.ResponseWriter` writer.
+Besides this functionalities that allow you to read from the request and to write a response, this pointer contains a lot of metadata about the request.

-The majority of this code is structed as such:
+Basically speaking, this code is structured as follows:

-1. Grab input and convert if necessary
+1. Grab input and convert if necessary.
-2. Check for errors
+2. Check for errors.
-3. Perform operation
+3. Perform operation.
-4. Return error or status ok
+4. Return `error` or the `ok` status.

-At the bottom of the code, I have added two helper functions, specific to parsing input. `convertHTTPBodyToTodo` will read the body from the request, and return it as a `Todo` object.
+At the bottom of the code, you will notice two helper functions specific tailored to parse input.
+The `convertHTTPBodyToTodo` function will read the body from the request and return it as a `Todo` object.
 This is done by using the `ioutil.ReadAll` which will read all bytes from an `io.Reader` stream.
-Once all the bytes have been read, we will convert them from JSON (which is the format the request has sent them in) to a Todo object.
-This is the code seen in `convertJSONBodyToTodo`.
-We use the standard library `json.Unmarshal` to try and parse a json object to a specified `interface{}` in this case a Todo.
-Of course, if we fail at doing so, we return an error.
+Once this function reads all bytes, you use `convertJSONBodyToTodo` to convert them from JSON (which is the original format of the request body) to a `Todo` object.

-With these two functions written, it's pretty easy to keep our handler logic really simple and neat.
-The only other actions we use are `c.JSON` using our gin.Context, to return a response and `gin.H` to create a JSON return.
-In our `DeleteTodoHandler` function, we are also using c.Param.
-This function will take the parameter that we specified in our routing in our main function and return a string.
-Basically, if  our client requests `DELETE /todo/ID123`, this will result in our function extracting `ID123` as an id string, then invoking our `todo.Delete` function, deleting the todo with this id (assuming that it exists).
+With these convert operations encapsulated in their own functions, it's pretty easy to keep your handlers logic simple and neat.
+The only other thing that might be worth mentioning the usage of the `c.JSON` function.
+You are using this function to convert the response into JSON objects before sending the to your users.

 ### Securing the Golang API with Auth0
 So, our web server is working as intended now.
 We can add, edit, complete and delete our todo list via. our API.
 I suggest that you try this out, by going to the root and running: